I'm Honey!

 Now back to sighing…

-The Ages of Mankind
+The Ages of Mankind and Potentially Habitable Planets

 The Prehistoric Period was the first age in history.
 There was human life but no records to document human activity.
 The Prehistoric Age was followed by Early Civilization, then Classical and of course The Middle Ages led to the Renaissance and on and on.
 Every age saw positive change until the age I call–the “Elsewhere Age.”

 The COVID-19 virus was the culprit that moved the civilizations of the world into the Elsewhere Age.
 The virus arrived with a gust and literally caught the world population off guard engulfing every citizen’s life (except for the Chinese government and the scientists in Wuhan) with dread.
 Life in the world was changed dramatically.
-Unlike the other Ages that changed due to progress, Elsewhere has appeared to change due to a pandemic and the honest inability of governments and doctors and scientists to know how to handle this plague.
+Unlike the other Ages that changed due to progress, has appeared to change due to a pandemic and the honest inability of governments and doctors and scientists to know how to handle this plague.

-To this day the citizens of Elsewhere do not know if COVID-19 was accidental or an act of Germ Warfare, by the Chinese Government.
+To this day the citizens of do not know if COVID-19 was accidental or an act of Germ Warfare, by the Chinese Government.

 Fear in Elsewhere